FluvialSeds/Triple-Oxygen-Isotope-Database/README.md

 When using this compiled dataset for a publication, please cite as:

 J.D.
-Hemingway and M. Claire.
+Hemingway.
 A companion database of mass-independent oxygen isotope fractionation effects, 2024-, https://github.com/FluvialSeds/Triple-Oxygen-Isotope-Database, doi:10.5281/zenodo.10634284 [online; accessed *date*]

 as well as the Treatise on Geochemistry chapter: